sourcey/libsourcey/docs/api/symple.md

 virtual bool valid() const
 ```

+Defined in src/symple/include/icy/symple/command.h:59

-Returns true if the base message is valid and the `node` field is set.
+Returns true if the base message is valid and the `[node](#node)` field is set.

 ---